Windy-Huang/DonationManagementApp/README.md

 received.
 Some targets that this application should achieve includes:
 - Showing the total amount of donations received.
 - Keeping track of the donors' information, along with details of the transactions, such as amount and transaction type.
-- Being able to quickly find a donor by name and create a report of the donors that have donated over a certain amount.
+- Being able to quickly find a donor by name, or create a report of the donors that have donated over a certain amount.
 - Handling a large amount of data; therefore, an area of improvement is to connect to SQL data using the JDBC library.
 - Ensuring security, protected by username and password.